 In 1564 the Mattei financed the restoration and embellishment of the portals of S. Maria in Aracoeli where they had their family chapel; perhaps this is the main reason why in 1582 the Senate of Rome presented Ciriaco Mattei with a small Egyptian obelisk which stood at the foot of the long staircase leading to that church.

-Villa Mattei had many fountains, two of which were perhaps designed by Bernini, but we know of them only through descriptions and etchings because the gardens were modified several times during the XIXth century when baroque fountains were regarded as a sign of bad taste; Fontana del Fiume is the only fountain which has survived.
+Villa Mattei had many fountains, two of which were perhaps designed by Bernini, but we know of them only through descriptions and etchings

-where Numa Pompilius, the second king of Rome, used to meet Egeria, one of the Camenae, four nymphs who protected the springs (another location named after Egeria is along Via Appia Pignatelli).
+Villa Mattei included most of the valley between the Caelian and the Aventine hills.
+It was the site of a little wood with a spring where Numa Pompilius, the second king of Rome, used to meet Egeria, one of the Camenae, four nymphs who protected the springs (another location named after Egeria is along Via Appia).